 Body movement, more generally referred to as body language, is the broadest term used to describe nonverbal communication.
 If your arms are crossed, for instance, others might perceive that you’re closed off or defensive.
 Alternatively, if someone turns away from you, or if their body is completely still after someone makes a pointed remark, you may interpret their body movement as an expression of annoyance or anger.

 Posture is closely related to body movement.
-By slouching, stiffening, or otherwise repositioning our bodies, we can communicate a range of emotional states: alertness, intrigue, indifference, or even nervousness in response to another person.
-When it comes to posture, the shoulders are especially telling: depending on the situation, they may alternate from tense and raised, to relaxed and lowered.
+By slouching, stiffening, or otherwise repositioning our bodies, we can communicate a range of emotional states, such as alertness, intrigue, indifference, or nervousness in response to another person.
+When it comes to posture, the shoulders can be especially telling: depending on the situation, they may alternate from tense and raised to relaxed and lowered.

-What’s in a hand gesture?
-Believe it or not, a subtle movement of the fingers can reveal a great deal about a person.
-Sign language is a formalized system of gestures for communication, but there are plenty of informal ways to communicate with our hands and other appendages.
-Depending on where you live, you use the “thumbs-up”, peace sign, or an “OK” hand signal on a regular basis.
+A subtle movement of the fingers can reveal a great deal about a person.
+Tthere are plenty of informal ways to communicate with our hands and other appendages.
+Depending on where you live, you may use the thumbs-up sign, the peace sign, or an “OK” hand signal on a regular basis.
 Of all the forms of nonverbal communication, hand gestures may have the most cultural variability.
 If you’d like to learn more about how different cultures use gestures to communicate and tell stories, consult this resource from Dartmouth College on hand gestures across cultures.

 According to the APA, eye contact is essential to communication between therapists and clients, as well as in intimate relationships.
-It’s not always easy to keep someone’s gaze, and it may take practice – but by looking someone in the eyes, we show that we’re paying attention and invested in the interaction.
+It’s not always easy to keep someone’s gaze, and it may take practice.
+However, by looking someone in the eyes, we show that we are paying attention and are invested in the interaction.

 With consent, some people may use physical touch as a form of nonverbal communication.
 This could be a hug, a pat on the hand, or another gesture that befits the situation and the intimacy of the relationship.

 When we ask for “personal space,” what do we mean?
-You can imagine your personal space as a roughly four-foot radius around your body.
-This is an area of defended space, and usually, it’s only accessible to close friends and loved ones.
+You can imagine your personal space as a roughly 4-foot radius around your body.
+This is an area of defended space, and usually it’s only accessible to close friends and loved ones.
 The APA notes that personal space varies culturally, and to an extent, it’s a learned behavior.
-By recognizing and respecting someone’s personal “bubble,” we’re better positioned to build trust and develop a closer, more intimate relationship over time.
+By recognizing and respecting someone’s personal “bubble,” we can be better positioned to build trust and develop a closer, more intimate relationship over time.

 Can A Therapist Help With Communication Skills?

-If you’re interested in learning more about nonverbal communication, a therapist can help you understand these behaviors, communicate more effectively, and ultimately improve your relationships with both loved ones and strangers.
+If you’re interested in learning more about nonverbal communication, an online therapist may be able to help you understand these behaviors, communicate more effectively, and ultimately improve your relationships with loved ones, coworkers, and strangers.

-Through counseling, you can develop awareness of how you communicate – and potentially alter your behavior to interact with greater clarity and respect for other people.
-While these skills are essential in all spaces, they’re especially relevant in romantic relationships.
+Through counseling, you might develop awareness of how you communicate and alter your behavior to interact with greater clarity and respect for other people.
+While these skills are essential in all spaces, they can be especially relevant in romantic relationships.
 In a 2020 study of brief, web-based counseling for low-income couples, researchers found that online therapy effectively reduced conflict and improved communication between the romantic partners.

-In general, online therapy is often a more convenient and affordable option for a wide range of people – not just couples!
-Whether you’d like to communicate better with a partner, friend, or work acquaintance, our licensed, online therapists have the expertise and tools to guide you.
+In general, online therapy is often a more convenient and affordable option than in-office therapy.
+Whether you’d like to communicate better with a partner, friend, or work acquaintance, BetterHelp’s licensed online therapists have the expertise and tools to guide you.
 With BetterHelp, you can connect with a licensed therapist via audio or video chat, and you can contact them in between sessions via in-app messaging.
-You can be matched with a therapist in approximately 48 hours to begin learning how to apply science-backed communication strategies to your most important relationships.
+You can be matched with a therapist in approximately 48 hours to begin learning how to apply evidence-based communication strategies to your most important relationships.